RicoJia/ricojia.github.io/_posts/2025/2025-3-1-3d-slam-scan-matching.markdown

 \end{gather*}
 $$

-- So given a candidate pose T, the expected log-likelihood of all the source cloud points are
+- Given a candidate pose T, the expected log-likelihood of all the source cloud points are

 $$
 \begin{gather*}